RestartB/titanium/README.md

 1. If you're adding or removing a table, make sure to also add / remove it from the `lib/sql/atlas.py` file.
 2. Run `atlas migrate diff --env sqlalchemy` - this will create a migration file in the `/migrations` folder
 3. Review the created migration file to ensure that it looks good
-4. Run the `t!admin migrate-db` command or restart the bot to migrate the database
+4. Run the `t!admin migrate-db` command, restart the bot, or use the `--migrate` argument on `main.py` to migrate the database

+> [!IMPORTANT]
+> If you have manually modified a migration file, you will need to run `atlas migrate hash`, otherwise the migration will fail.

 ## Running the bot